SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 not an implicit comparison to zero.

-You can use ``if`` and ``let`` together to work with values that might be missing using an optional value.
+You can use ``if`` and ``let`` together to work with values that might be missing.
+These values are represented as optionals.
 An optional value either contains a value or ``nil`` to indicate that the value is missing.
 Write a question mark (``?``) after a type to mark it as optional.

+..
+TODO: Rewrite the last sentence to tie into the rest of the para.

 .. testcode::